Dog-Friendly Parks in Northwest Austin

 Parking: a moderately sized lot near the pool house.

-Watch Out for: other dogs and people; this is by no means a pocket park, but it is smaller than some of the other options and the paths make it difficult to move away from one distraction without bumping into another one.
+Watch out for: other dogs and people; this is by no means a pocket park, but it is smaller than some of the other options and the paths make it difficult to move away from one distraction without bumping into another one.

 This section of the Scofield Farms park does have good visibility and space to move well off the path if needed.